 Dánkeschoen (Danka shane) = Thank you

 Seen below, Lewis posed with the hotel manager, named Nikoloz.
-He was charming and attentive.
+He was witty and informative, so we enjoyed chatting with him whenever we saw him, and he liked our affable American charm.
+Niko was born in Siberia and emigrated from Russia to Czechia and then to Germany.
+He likes the milder climate.
 When he discovered that Lewis was a native from Manhattan, he was amazed and jokingly asked, "May I touch you?
 You are like a celebrity!
-Germans love New York."
+Russians and Germans love New York."

-Nikoloz asked for our opinion if he should visit New York City or Japan?
+Niko asked for our opinion if he should visit New York City or Japan?
 He was truly impressed with us when we gave authentic descriptions of NYC's disgustingness.
 Our honesty was different from other Americans who proclaim that the USA is the best in every way.
 For a man who likes neatness, friendliness, the ability to drive without hassle, and wholesome food, we assured him that Japan was the better option.
 (On another day, he loved hearing of our journeys through Japan).
-He was startled to learn that we only get 2 weeks of vacation (paid time off) per year.
+He was shocked to learn that we only get 2 weeks of vacation (paid time off) per year.
 He gets 6, and he only worked there for two years!
-A typical American must work at a company for 15+ years to accrue 4 weeks!
+A typical American must work at the same company for 15+ years to accrue 4 weeks!
 In Europe, everyone gets full amounts of vacation days as a Life/Work balance.
 In addition, Germany honors 10 public holidays that are legally protected as "days of rest away from work".
-The USA has 10 but allows companies to ignore them.
-My job begrudgingly gives 8; Lewis' job gives 4.
+The USA has 10 national holidays but allows employers to ignore them because there is no law to protect employees.
+My job begrudgingly gives 8; Lewis' job only gives 4 holidays.

 Founded in 2005 in Russia, Palmira Group is a hospitality management firm that owns the 58-room hotel and operates it with a philosophy of comfort at affordable prices.
 The hotel is configured to offer one or two-bedroom "apartments", and each one is fully-equipped with a dishwasher, microwave, washing machine/dryer, stovetop, and refrigerator/freezer.
 We stayed in a one-bedroom apartment on the third floor (costing €111 per night) with front-facing windows.
 In truth, the entire wall was glass, which provided lovely views and delightful sunshine.
 Unlike our "luxury" condominium in NYC or my overpriced office on Madison Avenue & 52nd Street, those windows were modernly insulated.
 I sat in an armchair beside the glass and never felt cold.
 That is how infrastructure should be.